 Simulate the model.

-which calls the
+stats, which calls the

-In the toolbar, click Step In.
+On the Function tab, click Step In.

-Execution advances to enter the local function
+Execution advances to the local function

 avg.
-Once you are in a local
+Once you are in a

 remaining lines of the local function, use Step Out.

-return to the function
+Click Step Over to return to the function

-Execution advances to the line after the call to the local function
+Execution advances to the line after the call to

-Click Step twice
+Click Step Over twice to calculate the

 stdev and to execute the

-The plot function executes in MATLAB®:
+plot function executes in MATLAB:

-Click Continue to continue execution of the model.
+Click Continue to continue executing the model.

-in the Display blocks.
+stdev appear in the Display blocks.

 To add or modify a condition on an existing breakpoint, right-click the breakpoint and select Set/Modify Condition.
-You can also perform these actions from the Breakpoints menu.

 For example, to watch the variable